Walmart Inc.

 Cash Flow Generation:

-- Cash Conversion Metrics: The Company generally operates with a working capital deficit, which was $17.1 billion as of January 31, 2025, reflecting efficient cash use, consistent access to capital markets, and shareholder returns.
+- Cash Conversion Metrics: Not explicitly detailed, but the Company generally operates with a working capital deficit ($22.6 billion in Fiscal 2026, $17.1 billion in Fiscal 2025) due to efficient cash use, consistent access to capital markets, and shareholder returns.

 Operational Excellence